marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/getuid.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: GETUID, system, user ID, user id

 .. _getuid:

-.. index:: GETUID

-.. index:: system, user ID

-.. index:: user id

 GETUID --- User ID function
 ***************************